 HOW: Connect positive output terminal on battery pair A to positive on battery pair B. Connect negative terminal on battery pair A to negative terminal on battery pair B.

-RESULT: The outcome of connecting each pair in series is that the output voltage remains the same (12 volts) while the amp hours are added to the overall capacity.
+RESULT: The outcome of connecting each pair in parallel is that the output voltage remains the same (12 volts) while the amp hours are added to the overall capacity.

 Example 1: Two pairs (each producing 12 volts for 100 amp hours) connected in parallel to another similar pair will produce 12 volts for 200 amp hours

 Example 2: Create a 450 amp hour 12 volt battery bank with four 6 volt batteries (demonstrated in the video using four 6 volt 225 amp hours batteries)